WHAT ARE THEY AND HOW CAN YOU REMOVE THEM?

 It’s generally understood that first offenses for a non-moving violation don’t go on your record.
 So, if you get a ticket for something like not being able to provide proof of insurance or a passenger without a seatbelt, you are unlikely to see it added to your permanent record.

 Of course, if it is your second nonmoving violation or if you get caught for a moving violation, you will see it added to your record, but generally, there is a little bit of leeway for a minor first offense.

-Your insurance company takes into account a multitude of factors when assessing your insurance premiums, and not all of them are driving related.
+Your insurance company considers a multitude of factors when assessing your insurance rates, and not all of them are driving-related.

-You may, for example, see your premiums increase
+You may, for example, see your rates increase

 if you have poor credit, as this has a strong correlation with requiring insurance companies to pay claims (since it is less likely you can pay for damages yourself).